understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Operations_Part_3.md

 * Guidelines provided by AWS, but you should always experiment with your own data

-* Master node sizing
+* **Master node sizing** - Master nodes have low compute requirements

     * with clusters < 50 nodes, use m3.xlarge or m4.xlarge for master

     * with clusters > 50 nodes, use m3.2xlarge or m4.2xlarge for master

-* Core node sizing - core nodes run tasks, have HDFS, so ask if you’ll be using HDFS or EMRFS, and if HDFS, do you want EBS, instance store, or both?
+* **Core node sizing** - core nodes run tasks, have HDFS, so ask if you’ll be using HDFS or EMRFS, and if HDFS, do you want EBS, instance store, or both?

 * Replication factor also matters.
 Default replication factors are: